symfony/symfony-docs/http_cache.rst

   and mutating your application.

 * POST requests are generally considered uncacheable, but `they can be cached`_ when they include explicit freshness information.
-However POST caching is not widely implemented, so you should avoid it if possible.
+However, POST caching is not widely implemented, so you should avoid it if possible.

 * You should *never* change the state of your application (e.g. update a blog post)